I recently gave my website a fairly substantial refactor.

 All of this was done alongside GPT-5.4.

 That was genuinely useful.
-A lot of the HTML and CSS work would have been much slower without it, simply because that part of the stack is less familiar territory for me.
-Having a fast back-and-forth for layout changes, template tweaks, and frontend cleanup made it much easier to move through the parts of the refactor that would otherwise have involved a lot more trial and error.
+A lot of the HTML and CSS work would have been much harder without it, simply because that part of the stack is less familiar territory for me.
+Having a rapid iteration loop for frontend development and layout changes made it much easier to tackle areas of the refactor that would otherwise have involved a lot more trial and error.

 At the same time, it was also a good reminder that LLM-assisted development needs a brake pedal.
 Once a feature is implemented, the model is almost always happy to suggest one more abstraction, one more cleanup, one more enhancement, one more "while we're here" improvement.
-Sometimes that is genuinely helpful.
-Sometimes that is how a small refactor quietly turns into a much larger and more complicated system than the project ever needed.
+That is how a small refactor quietly turns into a much larger and more complicated system than the project ever needed.

 That ended up being the main lesson from the whole exercise: with LLMs, it is very easy to keep going just because more is possible.
-The harder and more important skill is deciding when the code is already good enough.
+The harder and more important skill is deciding when to stop, recognizing that every extra feature comes with a long-term maintenance cost.

 Vibe, but not too close to the sun.